adriandlph/TasksMsrv/README.md

 # TasksMsrv
-Application that allows you to manage your daily tasks dynamically.
+Backend for an application that allows you to manage your daily tasks dynamically.

 Technologies used:
 - Java 21